Michael-F-Bryan/cheesecake_kwalitee_index/README.rst

      :alt: Updates

-A system that evaluates the kwalitee of all the packages on PyPI
+A system that evaluates the kwalitee of all the packages on PyPI.

 * Free software: MIT license